 As with your car, if a tree has fallen on your house, it doesn't matter whose tree it was, unless there is a question of neglect from your neighbor prior to the incident.

 Damage to a house or other structure would be covered by home owner's insurance, with coverage kicking in after your out-of-pocket deductible.

 Insurance companies are known for hiking up people's premiums if they file a homeowners insurance claim, so that's always worth thinking about.

 You will have to clean this up yourself, even if the branches come from your neighbor's tree.
 Most insurance policies do not pay for this type of damage.

 If you think the branches of your neighbor's tree are too close to your home, you can cut them back to the property line, as long as you do not injure the tree.
 You cannot cut down the tree or enter your neighbor's land to trim branches without permission.

 Copyright © 2019 Treejobs4less.com all rights reserved.
-Tree Company Websites by webstuffguy.com
+A Tree Removal Company.
+Website by webstuffguy.com